Maxi1324/WiiShoot/Readme.md

 ## Learnings

 In this Project I learned a lot.
-- I don´t have to reinvent the wheel.
-Afterwards I thing, is was not worth the effort.
-If I would have done this Project in Unity, it would have took much less time.
+- I don't have to reinvent the wheel.
+Afterwards I think, it was not worth the effort.
+If I would have done this Project in Unity, the Project would have been doine in just a few days.
 - JavaFX.
 This was my first big JavaFX Project.
 - Improved 3D Modelling Skills
 - Improved understanding of Game development.